UntoastedToast/STAM/README.md

 # Hey we are - STAM

-STAM is short for **ST**reet-**A**rt-**M**ap and that's what we want to introduce you to.
+STAM stands for **ST**street-**A**rt-**M**ap and that's what we're introducing you.

-We are a small group of students who share a passion for street art with a special focus on grafitis.
-As part of our studies of media cultural studies and media informatics at the university of cologne this project was born.
-Our goal is to understand our city as a museum and to appreciate the art that we encounter everywhere on the street.
+We are a small group of students who share a passion for street art with a special focus on graffiti.
+This project was born as part of our studies in Media Cultural Studies and Media Informatics at the University of Cologne.
+Our goal is to understand our city as a museum and to appreciate the art we encounter everywhere on the streets.

-We are a platform for everyone who is as passionate about streetart as we are and wants to share the art.
+We are a platform for everyone who is as passionate about street art as we are and wants to share this art with others.